Topics, T

 Thought Experiment > see under Gedankenexperiment.

-* Idea: An alternative approach to an evolution formulation of covariant field equations, in which spacetime is decomposed not using a foliation by spacelike hypersurfaces, but a congruence of timelike curves.
+* Idea: An alternative approach to the decomposition of spacetime tensors, in which spacetime is decomposed not using a foliation by spacelike hypersurfaces, but a congruence of timelike curves representing a family of observers; It leads to an alternative evolution formulation for covariant field equations.

-Three-Body Problem > see classical systems; composite quantum systems; orbits in newtonian gravity.
+> Three-body problem in classical mechanics: see classical systems; gravitating bodies; orbits in newtonian gravity.

 Thurston Norm